netsec4u/SqlServerTools/docs/Get-SqlClientDataSet.md

 Get-SqlClientDataSet -SqlConnection $SqlConnection -SqlCommandText "SELECT * FROM sys.tables;"
 ```

-Gets data set from query.
+Gets data set from query using the specified connection.

 ## PARAMETERS